rnd195/text-to-speech-js/README.md

-# A simple text-to-speech webapp
+# A simple text-to-speech website

 This is a simple website lightly styled with [TalwindCSS](https://github.com/tailwindlabs/tailwindcss) containing a `textarea` and a few buttons.
 These elements are used to utilize the Web Speech API to read aloud supplied text.
 Try it yourself [here](https://rnd195.github.io/text-to-speech-js/).